JackJPowell/uc-intg-manager/README.md

 - **Shutdown on Battery**: Automatically stop the web server when the Remote is on battery power to conserve energy (default: enabled)
 - **Automatic Updates**: Enable automatic installation of integration updates when detected (default: disabled - manual confirmation required)
+- **Show Beta Releases**: Display and allow installation of pre-release versions from GitHub (default: disabled)
 - **Automatic Backups**: Enable scheduled daily backups of integration configurations (default: disabled)
 - **Backup Time**: Set the time of day for automatic backups (24-hour format, e.g., "02:00")